Food sovereignty in Bolivia: Soy

-Many industrial farmers originally invested in sugarcane plantations switched to the production of soy.
+Many industrial farmers who originally invested in sugarcane plantations switched to the production of soy.
 The soy market is very profitable, as it is used globally to create biofuel as an alternative energy source.
 This shift to soy represents a transformation of Bolivian land use in which the land is used for wholesale production aimed at a global market rather than for subsistence or domestic uses.
 Small-scale Bolivian farmers and indigenous groups experience difficulty competing with businesses involved in this process and paying off loans acquired from attempts to also participate as a producer.

 Much of Bolivia's soy and oilseed is produced in Bolivia's tropical eastern lowlands.
 More than 70% the department of Santa Cruz is devoted to soy production.
 As a non-native crop, GMO soy seeds are not banned in Bolivia, as is the case of other non-native crops such as cotton, rice, and sugar cane.